lmmentel/chemtools/doc/source/index.rst

 Calculators
-  :mod:`chemtools.calculators.calculator` contains wrappers for several packages handling the actual electronic structure calcualtions.
+  :mod:`chemtools.calculators.calculator` contains wrappers for several packages handling the actual electronic structure calculations.
 Currently there is support for:

   * Dalton_
   * Gamess-US_